-You can cook with the sun.
-Solar ovens focus and capture the sun's energy to heat up cooking pots, cooking surfaces, and food.
-Using no heat source other than the sun, you can bake cookies, roast hot dogs, cook soup, bake casseroles, and more.
-Solar cooked food tastes delicious, too.
+You can cook with the sun and, no, you don't need a space ship or a super long hot dog roasting stick to do it, either.
+Solar ovens focus and capture the sun's energy to heat up cooking pots, cooking surfaces and food.
+Using no heat source other than the sun you can bake cookies, roast hot dogs, boil soup, bake casseroles, and more.
+Solar cooked food tastes delicious too.

 Types of Solar Ovens

 According to Solar Cookers, International, there are three main types of solar cookers.
 Heat trap solar cookers are boxes that direct focused sunlight into an insulated box with a clear top.
 Box cookers cook at medium to high temperatures.
 Large box cookers can accommodate multiple pots.
 Box cookers are the most common type of solar cooker.
 Curved concentrated cookers use a parabolic mirror to focus sun on a cooking pot or directly on food.
 These cookers achieve high temperatures but require frequent adjustment and close supervision to be safely operated.
 Panel cookers, designed to be portable, use flat panels, instead of a curved surface to concentrate the suns energy on the cooking area.

 Professionally built solar ovens cost between $50 and $400.
 They are available from a number of companies and institutions including Sun Oven International, The Solar Oven Society and Solar Household Energy.
 Read reviews of each type of solar cooker before buying one.
 Some will work better in certain climates than others and some may be more suitable than others for certain types of cooking.